 How should everything be recorded on my books?

-I could probably write an entire article just on this alone!
+We could probably write an entire article just on this alone!

-Some CPAs just understand tax compliance and don’t think about the bigger picture as it relates to your financials statements.
+Some CPAs just understand tax compliance and don’t think about the bigger picture as it relates to your financial statements.
 You might have investors, banks and others reviewing your financials and tax returns on a regular basis.
 To make sure your business is on good footing I highly recommend that you take an active role in understanding how everything should be recorded on your books.

 A business’s financials tell a story.
 Far too many business owners don’t look at them like that.
 When financial statements are provided to others and you aren’t available to explain them, they need to be able to effectively tell your story.
 Having a good team around you helps make sure your financials accurately tells your story so that anyone reviewing them can see there was a hurricane, you had some costs related to it, but you’re doing fine and figuring out what’s next.
 Paint a good picture of your business!